aimeego/guidance/tutorials/02-transaction.md

 #### Send with Passphrase

-If you trust a Nebulas node so much that you can delegate your keystore files to it, the second method is a good fit for you.
+If you trust a Carbon node so much that you can delegate your keystore files to it, the second method is a good fit for you.

-First, upload your keystore files to the keydir folders in the trusted Nebulas node.
+First, upload your keystore files to the keydir folders in the trusted Carbon node.

 Then, send the transaction with your passphrase.